nagarajanmolrao/sokkalingam/README.md

 ![7](Screenshots/7.jpg?raw=true)

-For some reason, I don't know why , the generated images like the AvailableSeats and TicketQRCode don't show up on RASA-X I am still trying to figure it out.
+For some reason, I don't know why , the generated images like the AvailableSeats and TicketQRCode don't show up on RASA-X.

+I am still trying to figure it out.

 I am open for suggestions.